 Other standard management duties.

-In addition, while implementing the programs, the RDA will comply with the following Grant conditions:
+In addition, while implementing the programs, the BBR will comply with the following Grant conditions:

-Compliance with Program Requirements and Recordkeeping: The RDA shall be responsible for ensuring that all applicable entitlement program requirements are complied with in the administration of grant funds that it receives through the CEA.
+Compliance with Program Requirements and Recordkeeping: The BBR shall be responsible for ensuring that all applicable entitlement program requirements are complied with in the administration of grant funds that it receives through the CEA.
 This includes the appropriate documentation of all national objectives, eligible activities, and all other program requirements.
 This also includes all provisions in 2 CFR Part 200 applicable to subrecipients of Entitlement program grants.

-Financial Management and Internal Controls: The RDA must comply with the requirements of 2 CFR 200.302 Financial management, and ensure that it expends and accounts for grant funds under this award in accordance with its State laws and procedures for expending and accounting for funds.
-The RDA must also comply with the requirements of 2 CFR 200.303 Internal controls, and establish and maintain effective internal control over the grant funds under this award that provides reasonable assurance that the RDA is managing grants funds in compliance with Federal statutes, regulations, and the terms and conditions of this award.
+Financial Management and Internal Controls: The BBR must comply with the requirements of 2 CFR 200.302 Financial management, and ensure that it expends and accounts for grant funds under this award in accoBBRnce with its State laws and procedures for expending and accounting for funds.
+The BBR must also comply with the requirements of 2 CFR 200.303 Internal controls, and establish and maintain effective internal control over the grant funds under this award that provides reasonable assurance that the BBR is managing grants funds in compliance with Federal statutes, regulations, and the terms and conditions of this award.

-Administrative Costs: The RDA must ensure that administrative and planning costs made available under CPD grant program awards are properly spent and accounted for, are properly allocated to CPD programs, and are not spent in excess of relevant program caps on administrative and planning costs.
+Administrative Costs: The BBR must ensure that administrative and planning costs made available under CPD grant program awards are properly spent and accounted for, are properly allocated to CPD programs, and are not spent in excess of relevant program caps on administrative and planning costs.

 Reporting Requirements: The City-Parish must be responsible for maintaining all required documentation in its administration of grant funds under this award.
-The RDA must provide the City-Parish with all appropriate documentation to ensure that the City-Parish can meet all reporting requirements under CPD entitlement programs.
-The RDA must also provide reports, information and documentation to the City-Parish to ensure that it can submit timely performance reports and any other required documentation to HUD.
+The BBR must provide the City-Parish with all appropriate documentation to ensure that the City-Parish can meet all reporting requirements under CPD entitlement programs.
+The BBR must also provide reports, information and documentation to the City-Parish to ensure that it can submit timely performance reports and any other required documentation to HUD.

-Environmental Review Responsibilities: The RDA must serve as the responsible entity for purposes of compliance with environmental responsibilities described at 24 CFR 570.604.
-The RDA shall complete all work associated with the environmental review process and provide such information to the City-Parish for approval and request for release of funds.
+Environmental Review Responsibilities: The BBR must serve as the responsible entity for purposes of compliance with environmental responsibilities described at 24 CFR 570.604.
+The BBR shall complete all work associated with the environmental review process and provide such information to the City-Parish for approval and request for release of funds.

 Integrated Disbursement and Information System (IDIS) Access and Approval:

 Every drawdown request in IDIS must have an originator and an approver, and no single IDIS user may have both the originator and approver role on any drawdown request.
-For these HUD funds, the RDA will be the originator of the IDIS voucher.
-The RDA will have access to the City-Parish’s accounts within IDIS, and once the voucher has been created, the RDA will inform the City-Parish of the available voucher for approval via email.
-Once the City-Parish receives this email, the City-Parish will review the voucher and any support documentation, and ultimately approve the voucher if the information is sufficient.
-The RDA will input a monthly update within the accomplishment narrative section in IDIS.
-The RDA’s role in carrying out functions in IDIS does not in any way alter the City-Parish's responsibilities to ensure that CPD funds are used in accordance with all program requirements.
+For these HUD funds, City-Parish Financial Analyst will be the originator of the IDIS voucher.
+The BBR will have access to the City-Parish’s accounts within IDIS.
+City-Parish finance manager will review the voucher and any support documentation, and ultimately approve the voucher if the information is sufficient.
+The BBR will input a monthly update within the accomplishment narrative section in IDIS.
+The BBR’s role in carrying out functions in IDIS does not in any way alter the City-Parish's responsibilities to ensure that CPD funds are used in accoBBRnce with all program requirements.

 Procurement: